 “I have found the passion in me…interacting with those in prison, there are many who have been in difficult circumstances that led them into a life of crime.
 But in life, there is always a second chance," Mary explains.
 "Justice Defenders is doing a good job.
 Based on the efforts of the paralegals, many of those in remand have gone home on bond or have had their fines paid.
 These efforts decongested the Naivasha Women’s prison.”

 Mary is modest, but her work as part of the group of paralegals enables women to access justice, be resentenced and have confidence in court.

 Paralegal prison warden

 Mercy landed her prison warden role by coincidence.
-Seeing through her father’s dream to work in the police service, she has come to find that her work as a prison warden is a blessing in disguise.
-After her family lacked the tuition to enrol into university, the work at the prison offered her a window of opportunity.
+Seeing through her father’s dream to work in the police service, she has come to find that her work as a prison warden a blessing in disguise.
+After her family lacked the tuition to enrol her into university, the work at the prison offered her a window of opportunity.

 Speaking about how she relates with women who are decades older, Mercy reveals her age is her greatest advantage.
 Far removed from the typical harsh and authoritarian relationship between the prison warden and people in prison, Marcy describes her interactions as courteous and honourable.

 With the opening of Justice Defenders' legal offices across three more women's prisons, Mercy is optimistic.
 Paralegals just like Mercy, Mary and Agnes across the recently opened legal offices in Murang'a Women's Prison, Nyeri Women's Prison and Nakuru Women's Prison will be able to ensure many more women access justice.